Dogwalker-kryt/SCF-Stack-Cpp-Framework/SCF_STRING_DOCUMENTATION.md

 ## Overview

 **SCF String** (`scf_str.hpp`) is a lightweight, stack-allocated fixed-size string class designed for performance-critical and embedded C++17 applications.
 It provides a **zero-heap** alternative to `std::string` with a familiar API while maintaining strict compile-time bounds checking.
+Its basicly a std::string data type, but with fixed sizes

 ### Key Philosophy